-- · ngcpcfg status should print OK three times - ngcp-collective-check should not report any problems.
+• ngcpcfg status - should print OK all the times

+• ngcp-collective-check - should not report any problems.

 A cluster fail-over could be a good idea to see if everything works on the second node too.
 On the standby node issue: